 Oral and practical assessments shall be conducted by faculty from the subject area.
 Students may only bring authorised materials to oral or practical assessments.
-The possession or use of unauthorised materials may infringe on the University's Academic Integrity Policy.
+The possession or use of unauthorised materials may infringe on the university's Academic Integrity Policy.

 The recording by students of oral or practical assessments is not allowed, but such assessments will be recorded by faculty for Internal and External Moderation.
-Students may ask permission to view recording if they are retrieving a failed assessment or to copy specific recordings, from performance-based assessments as part of their showreel, and the Head of School will process any such requests.
+Students may ask permission to view recordings if they are retrieving a failed assessment or to copy specific recordings from performance-based assessments as part of their showreel, and the Head of School will process any such requests.
 Video material for showreels will only be released once the module has been marked and passed.

-All face-to-face/in-person assessments will be supervised by the faculty member undertaking the assessment.
+All face-to-face/in-person assessments will be supervised by the faculty member.
 Any incidents or abnormalities during an assessment will be recorded and reported to the Course Leader.

 Students must arrive in good time for practical and oral assessments and are advised to be there 15 minutes before the assessment commences.
 The assessor(s) will be able to allow late arrivals to undertake the assessment if the assessment schedule allows it.
-However, if a late student cannot be accommodated, and if the student arrives very late (30 mins or more), they will be considered to have missed the assessment submission opportunity, and a zero mark will be recorded.
-In addition, students will be able to present evidence in mitigation of late arrival for consideration by the Mitigating Evidence Committee.
+However, if a late student cannot be accommodated, and if the student arrives very late (30 minutes or more), they will be considered to have missed the assessment submission opportunity, and a zero mark will be recorded.
+In addition, students can present evidence to mitigate late arrival for consideration by the Mitigating Evidence Committee.

-Part two: Academic Standards
+Part Two: Academic Standards